January 4, 2019

 In most contexts, you will be inviting users to participate in research sessions in exchange for compensation.
 Sometimes this is in the form of credit on your platform, but most often this is Amazon.com gift cards.

 Offer consumers about $50 to $100 per hour.
 For business users offer $100 to $200 per hour.
 Double these numbers if you’re providing credit and not actual money/giftcards.
 This provides them enough incentive to show up to the session on time, and be wholly focused.
-It’s a much larger cost to the company if I’m wasting my time waiting for participants to show or getting users who don’t care.
+It’s a much larger cost to the company if I’m wasting my time waiting for participants to show or getting users who don’t care enough to pay attention to the tasks.

 Rarely, when there is a highly collaborative relationship between your B2B business and your clients, or where providing credit doesn’t make sense, you can skip the compensation part of the process.
 However, don’t expect users to consistently go out of their way to help you test and provide feedback without compensation.
-(Perhaps you can tease branded swag, early invites to new features, or even just access to your product team.)
+(Perhaps you can tease branded swag, early invites to new features, or even just access to your product team as a thank you for participating.)

 Keep tweaking the compensation level until you find that customers you directly reach out to jump at the opportunity to help, show up on time and prepared, and are eager to participate again.
 During my latest round of testing, I doubled our compensation and saw a dramatic uptick in responses and interest that made scheduling and rapidly conducting a research sprint a breeze.
 Plus, users were entirely focused on our session which made for significantly better data.